tknaller/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The binding focuses on reporting the device status and device control.
 Initial setup and device configuration has to be performed using the Shelly Apps.
 The binding gets in sync with the next status refresh.

+Refer to [Advanced Users](doc/AdvancedUsers.md) for more information on openHAB Shelly integration, e.g. firmware upgrade, network communication or log filtering.

 ## Supported Devices